 Odisha Assembly adjourned multiple times amid ruckus over

-The Odisha Assembly was on Wednesday adjourned multiple times as MLAs of the opposition Congress created a ruckus, seeking explanation from the government for transfer of Shree Jagannath temple's Rs 545- crore funds to a private lender from a nationalised sender.
+The Odisha Assembly was on Wednesday adjourned multiple times as MLAs of the opposition Congress created a ruckus, seeking an explanation from the government for transfer of Shree Jagannath temple's Rs 545- crore funds from a nationalised bank to crisis-hit Yes Bank.
 Wednesday was the first day of the budget session's second phase.

 Shortly after the House made obituary references to three of its deceased members, the Congress MLAs trooped in the well of the House, raising 'Jai Jagannath' slogans and demanding stringent action against officers responsible for depositing the temple's money in the now-cash-starved bank.
-They also sought a statement from Chief Minister Naveen Patnaik and a high-level probe into the circumstances leading to transfer of the Lord Jagannath's money from a nationalized bank to Yes Bank.
+They also sought a statement from Chief Minister Naveen Patnaik and a high-level probe into the circumstances leading to the transfer of Jagannath temple's money from a nationalised bank to Yes Bank.

 The agitating Congress members were soon joined by BJP MLAs, who stood up from their seats to support the demand.
 Unable to run the House, Speaker S N Patro adjourned the House -- first from 10.42 am to 12.30 pm, then till 3 pm and finally for the day -- as the members refused to budge.